 \subsubsection{Savings Update}

-Because we do not allow households to borrow, real consumption must be adjusted in the case of partial unemployment.
-In this case, the available budget is necessarily smaller that what was hoped, leading to a realized consumption:\footnote{An extension could be imagined, where workers borrow money to compensate the gap between the expected and realised budget, but we do not consider this in the present version of our model.}
+Because we do not allow households to borrow in the present version of the model, real consumption must be adjusted in the case of partial unemployment.
+In this case, the available budget is necessarily smaller than what was hoped, leading to a realised consumption:

 with $B(t)$ their available budget computed in \eqref{eq:budget_real} .
 The difference between $C_i(t)$ and $C^{\text{r}}_i(t)$, if positive, is added to the inventory $I_{ii}(t)$ of firm $i$.
 The households' savings are then updated as: